alanbidx9/alanbidx9/README.md

 - 🎓 I'm studying at UTC2.

-- 👀 I’m interested in Frontend Developer
+- 👀 I’m interested in ...
+Developer

 - 🌱 I'm studying, studying and studying right now